angelmunozz/Term_Project_BSAD482/README.md

 ---
 # (I'M STILL WORKING ON THIS!)
-(Basically I'm analysing the databases I have to see if I can reach what I'm planning)
+(Basically I'm analysing the databases I have to see if I can reach what I'm planning, this means the objectives could change through the time.)